• Gluten-Free Recipes

 Oat flour blueberry muffins are scattered on a blue and white napkin.

-• Refined sugar-free - Add honey to the batter instead of the sugar - its lovely, floral sweetness is a wonderful complement to the blueberries.
+• Refined sugar-free.
+Add honey to the batter instead of the sugar for a lovely, floral sweetness that's a wonderful complement to the blueberries.

 A close up shot shows the tender crumb of an oat flour blueberry muffin.